 It's a fact of life as managers and leaders that we must generate results or we lose the opportunity to lead.
 While some environments are transactional, where the pressure for results at all costs breeds short-term behaviors, you always have the option to choose "How" you will lead.
 Here are nine ideas you can apply on the run to strengthen your team and promote great performance:

 One of the key success factors for leaders and for all of us is hiding in plain sight ready for all of us to use.
-Here are seven key ingredients essential for ensuring respect is present in every encounter.
+Here are six key ingredients essential for ensuring respect is present in every encounter.

 While we spend most of our time commiserating over bad managers and thinking and writing about seemingly super-human leaders, it’s most often the quiet, hard-working managers operating below the top-levels who make our organizations go and grow.